No-Knead Artisan Bread (The Only Bread Recipe You Need)

 Grab your ingredients, a bowl and a spoon or spatula, and let’s get baking!

-10. Remove the lid and bake uncovered for 10 minutes more.
+- Remove the lid and bake for 10 minutes uncovered.
 The bread should be a lovely golden-brown and sound hollow when tapped on the bottom.

 Be patient!
 I know it’s hard to resist cutting straight into your fresh-from-the-oven loaf, but your bread is still cooking and setting up as it cools.
 Cutting into it too soon can leave your loaf with a doughy, gummy interior.
 If you absolutely cannot possibly fathom waiting a full hour (or longer), give it at least 20 minutes before breaking out the bread knife.